2key/contracts/app/help.md

 (8) 829e924fdf021ba3dbbc4225edfece9aca04b929d6e75613329ca6f1d31c0bb4
 (9) b0057716d5917badaf911b193b12b910811c1497b5bada8d7711f758981c3773
 ```
-* using account that does not have Ether:
+* With MetaMask you can also create and use account that does not have Ether:
-  * In MetaMask switch to the account and copy its address
+  * In MetaMask switch to the new account and copy its address
   * switch to an another account which has Ether (see previous step)
   * Use the Send button to transfer Ether from that account to the account address you just copied.
   * switch back to the account to which you just sent Ether
   * refresh the 2Key Dapp page to show the new address selection

+* Whenever you perform an action that require gas, a metamask dialog will pop.
+You should confirm the transaction.
+The dialog will show you an estimate of how much the transaction will cost.
+Note that you will need to manually control the gas price and set it to 2 to get a realistice value.